himsr-lab/CU-PhenoNorm/Breast Cancer Data/README.md

 This repo includes the tabular data for the breast cancer dataset.
-We note that the breast cancer dataset is a publicly available dataset and therefore the imaging data can be find by refering to this manuscript: https://pubmed.ncbi.nlm.nih.gov/30193111/
+We note that the breast cancer dataset is a publicly available dataset published in https://pubmed.ncbi.nlm.nih.gov/30193111/.
+The imaging data is available at https://mibi-share.ionpath.com